NDC goes to congress this year

-The General Secretary of the largest opposition party, the National Democratic Congress (NDC), Mr. Asiedu Nketia, has disclosed that the party will be holding its Congress this year after it failed to hold a constitutional amendment conference last year.
+The General Secretary of the largest opposition party, the National Democratic Congress (NDC), Mr Johnson Asiedu Nketia, has disclosed that the party will be holding its Congress this year after it failed to hold a constitutional amendment conference last year.

 This comes in the wake of the governing New Patriotic Party’s outdooring of an election calendar that will see national executives being elected latest by July this year.